personalrobotics/tycho_calibration/README.md

 - Optimize R only.
 NOT RECOMMENDED!
 Use Fit_R instead.
 Using hebi factory FK to optimize for R.

-6. Usually, we start with Optimize FK given R. And optionally optimize R and FK iteratively.
+6. Usually, we start with Optimize FK given R (Step 2).
+Optionally, optimize R and FK iteratively.

 7. In calibration script you can choose which parts of FK params to optimize.
 Note that the third and fourth of DH parameters (joint offset and theta offset) for joint 1 will help us combat measurement error and drifting-of-zero-point.
 You should always allow optimize them.